Plan9-Archive/plan9ants/doc/livecd.md

 #### Known issues

+* The /sys/src/ants directory's hgrc is owned by sys which means hg will give a trust error.
+You can either ignore that error and issue hg pull https://bitbucket.org/mycroftiv/antsexperiments to update it, or delete and recreate the file with the permissions of your user so a standard hg pull will work.
 * Updating and rebuilding the system using the 9front sysupdate command may result in the loss of some ANTS features, and require rebuilding/reinstalling some of the ANTS toolkit, because ANTS attempts to mostly contain its modifications and not overwrite the standard distribution, so for instance the customized rc with rfork V available will be overwritten if the system is rebuilt with a standard mk install in /sys/src.
 * Some documentation is out of date and documentation is spread out between manpages and multiple places on the website.